securebitsorg/securebitsorg.github.io/content/posts/privacy/pihole/pihole-with-the-latest-php-version.en.md

     name: Pihole always with the latest PHP version
     identifier: pihole-php
     parent: pihole
 categories:
-    - "Hardware"
+  - Hardware
-    - "Linux"
+  - Linux
-    - "Network"
+  - Network
-    - "Tutorials"
+  - Tutorials
-    - "Video"
+  - Video
 tags:
+  - security
-  - "security"
+  - network
-  - "network"
+  - pi-hole
-  - "pi-hole"
+  - tutorials
-  - "tutorials"
+  - video
+description: Pihole PHP 8.3 | Pihole always with the latest PHP version | In this tutorial, I will show you how to install Pihole with the latest PHP version.
+preview: ../../../../assets/images/posts/pihole/pihole-raspberry-php.png
+keywords:
-  - "video"
+  - pihole php
 ---
 ## Installing Pihole with PHP 8.3 on Raspberry Pi OS
 In this tutorial, ‘**Installing Pihole with PHP 8.3**’, I would like to show you how to securely install a Pihole DNS server with the latest version of PHP on your Raspberry Pi in 2024.